 A semen analysis measures the quantity and quality of the fluid released from the penis during ejaculation.
 It evaluates both the liquid portion, called semen, and the microscopic moving cells, called spermatozoa (sperm).

 Semen is the turbid, whitish liquid that contains sperm and the products from several glands.
 It is normally fairly thick after ejaculation and then becomes thinner within ten to thirty minutes.
 Sperm are the reproductive cells in semen that have a head and a tail.
-Each sperm contains one copy of each (all of the male’s ).
-Sperm are motile (can move independently) and this allows them to travel to and fuse with the female’s egg, resulting in fertilisation.
-In each semen sample, there are millions of sperm and varying amounts of other substances that support fertilisation.
+Each sperm contains one copy of each chromosome (all of the male’s genes).
+Sperm should be progressively motile (can move forward independently) and this allows them to travel to and fuse with the female’s egg, resulting in fertilisation.
+In each semen sample, there should be millions of sperm and varying amounts of other substances that support fertilisation.

 A typical semen analysis could measures: